 All management processes and business decisions, in all types of organisations and markets, have to face these new realities and their impact on societies, economies, and people’s everyday lives.

 All employers are asking management and business schools for two essential things: on the one hand, graduates capable of understanding the multiple dimensions of contemporary management and business and their global connections; on the other, graduates with an understanding of the world in which business takes place, a world characterised by complex economic, political, and cultural processes.

 This programme offers a unique and genuine interdisciplinary understanding of management, its essentially international nature, and the realities of the world today.

 You will take modules from the Management School, as well as from Politics and International Relations - a unique feature of this degree.
-You will have the opportunity to choose additional modules in either Marketing or Accounting and Finance.
+There are two pathways through the degree: you can choose to focus either on Marketing or on Accounting and Finance.
+You will therefore have the opportunity to choose additional modules from one of these disciplines.

 In your second year, you will deepen and broaden your understanding of management and global business operations today, with modules in Management and International Organisations, Human Resource Management, and Business Ethics.
 These will be complemented with modules in International Relations and World Politics, Security and Sustainability, and the Politics of Development.

-This programme offers our students an excellent appreciation of the many challenges modern business faces today, in the real world, and those they will face in the future.
-Lancaster University Management School offers a compelling view of responsible management by placing real people and real-world issues at the heart of our conception of management education for the Twenty-First Century.
+This programme offers our students an excellent appreciation of the many challenges modern businesses face today, in the real world, and those they will face in the future.
+Lancaster University Management School offers a compelling view of responsible management by placing real people and real-world issues at the heart of our conception of management education for the twenty-first Century.